Dantonkip/Geospatial_Data_Processing_technical_test/README.md

 ## Summary

-This project leverages Google Earth Engine to:
+This task leverages Google Earth Engine to:

-Extract and preprocess geospatial data from multiple satellite sources
+1. Extract and preprocess geospatial data from multiple satellite sources

-Compute vegetation and temperature indices
+2. Compute vegetation and temperature indices

-Standardize spatial resolution across datasets
+3. Standardize spatial resolution across datasets

-Export a geospatial datacube for further analysis
+4. Export a geospatial datacube for further analysis